wdka-publicationSt/WdKA-Staff-Research/README.md

 The bash script `pdf/bakePDFWeb.sh` generates a PDF suitable for distribution over the web.
 This pdf differs from the files intended for print in the following ways:
 - Color conversion isn't necessary.
-- Images can be encoded at a lower resolution, 150 rather then 300 dpi, reducing the filesize
+- Images can be encoded at a lower resolution, 150 rather then 300 dpi, reducing the filesize.
 - The pageboxes have to be adjusted to hide the cropmarks.
 - The cover has to be split into a front and back cover and they have to be inserted at the start and end of the document.